20094523/WAD2_Assignment1/README.md

 ## Setup requirements.

-run npm install @mui/lab for pagination
+run npm install @mui/lab for pagination, no other imports necessary from what I remember.

 ## API endpoints.